 If you wish to receive push notifications whenever a new firmware update is available, check the Notify me when new firmware is available box and tap Next.

 Otherwise, just tap Next to proceed.

 You will be presented with a summary of your chosen settings.
-If you wish to make any changes, tap Back to step back through the previous pages.
+Tap Save to complete the setup.